tenination/my-goals/1-fetch-db-records/README.md

 - [ ] Write models for each entity in the database.
   - The User model should be able to
-    - add a new user (raw usernames and passwords are fine for now) X- retrieve by username
+    X- add a new user (raw usernames and passwords are fine for now) X- retrieve by username
   - The Goals Model should be able to
     - add a new Goal,